+Risks of Affiliated Transactions—Economic-Based and In Compliance

+The primary objective in this area is to understand the substance of the transactions and to determine whether the transactions are economic-based and in compliance with regulatory guidelines.
+Review the extent of transactions with officers and directors to ensure that the transactions are at arm’s length and are not detrimental to the financial condition of the insurer.
+Significant services and transactions with affiliates can alter financial performance and increase risks related to cost sharing, contingent liabilities, unauthorized dividends, etc.

+Risk of Unauthorized Dividends, or Risks Related to Capital Contributions

-The following briefly describes the key concerns to analysts for several of the major transactions with affiliates.
+The following briefly describes the key concerns for several of the major transactions with affiliates.
 For shareholder dividends, the major concern relates to whether the level of dividends is within the regulatory guidelines and whether the dividends should be considered extraordinary, and therefore requires prior regulatory approval.

 For capital contributions from the insurer to another affiliate, analysts should determine that such contributions do not substantially impact the financial condition of the insurer.

 For non-cash capital contributions to the insurer, analysts should determine that the infusion is recorded at fair value so as to not arbitrarily inflate surplus.
 In the case of purchases, sales or exchanges of loans, securities, real estate, mortgage loans, or other investments, the concern to analysts is primarily one of valuation.
 These types of transfers should be at arm’s length and recorded at fair value.

-Analysts should also be alert to possible abuses regarding the transfer of assets between property/casualty and life/health affiliates merely to impact the RBC calculation of the affiliates.
-For management agreements and service contracts, the main concerns to analysts relate to the type of service being performed and the reasonableness of the cost.
+Also, be alert to possible abuses regarding the transfer of assets between property/casualty and life/health affiliates merely to impact the RBC calculation of the affiliates.
+For management agreements and service contracts, the main concerns relate to the type of service being performed and the reasonableness of the cost.
 This is a common area for abuse when parent companies desire to withdraw funds from the insurer but do not want to or would not be permitted to classify it as a shareholder dividend.
-Analysts should understand why the parties were motivated to enter into such contracts and particularly, the benefit to the insurer.
-For those services provided by an affiliate where a market already exists (such as data processing, actuarial, or investment management), an effective way for analysts to determine whether an arm’s length transaction exists is to contact one of the vendors and request a proposal or fee estimate for a similar service.
+Understand why the parties were motivated to enter into such contracts and particularly, the benefit to the insurer.
+For those services provided by an affiliate where a market already exists (such as data processing, actuarial, or investment management), an effective way to determine whether an arm’s length transaction exists is to contact one of the vendors and request a proposal or fee estimate for a similar service.